Border campaign (Irish Republican Army): 1957

-1958 -1960
+1958 – 1960

 By 1958, the campaign's initial impetus had largely dissipated.
 Certain IRA activities produced public hostility and by 1958, there were already many within the IRA in favour of calling the campaign off.
 The Cork IRA, for instance, had effectively withdrawn.
-By mid-1958, 500 republicans were in gaol or interned, North and South.
+By mid-1958, 500 republicans were in jail or interned, North and South.
 The decline in activity meant that the Fianna Fáil government in the South felt confident enough to end internment in March 1959.
 Following their release, some of the interned leaders met Sean Cronin in a farmhouse in County Laois and were persuaded to continue the campaign "to keep the flame alive".

 In 1960, the number of incidents fell to just 26.
 Moreover, many of these actions consisted of minor acts of sabotage, for example the cratering of roads.
+Wallace Clark recalled that by this stage the campaign resembled a 'phoney war' at times, as 'casualties remained providentially light' and normal life carried on 'almost uninterrupted'.

-That summer two IRA men were killed in separate gun battles with the RUC on the border in County Fermanagh, Aloysius Hand in July and James Crossan in August.
+In the summer of 1958, two IRA men were killed in separate gun battles with the RUC on the border in County Fermanagh, Aloysius Hand in July and James Crossan in August.
+On July 15-17, 1958 explosions were carried out along the length of the border from counties Down to Londonderry resulting in the destruction of the largest border customs post at Killean, County Armagh on the main Dundalk-Belfast road.
 The period after the summer of 1958 saw a steep drop in the intensity of the IRA campaign.
 That the IRA's campaign had run its course by 1960 is testified by the fact that the Republic of Ireland's government closed the Curragh Camp, which housed internees in the South, on 15 March 1959 (judging them to be no further threat).
 The Northern Irish government followed suit on 25 April 1961.

 1961

-In November 1961 An RUC officer, William Hunter, was killed in a gun battle with the IRA in south County Armagh.
+In November 1961, an RUC officer, William Hunter, was killed in a gun battle with the IRA in south County Armagh.
 This was the final fatality of the conflict.
 Minister for Justice, Charles Haughey reactivated the Special Criminal Court, which handed down long prison sentences to convicted IRA men.